Blqtent/jackc/README.md

 `if` condition is true if it is not equal to 0.
 The public domain jack compiler treats both conditions like the `if`.

-The static and local variables are not initilized to 0 at start up.
+The static and local variables are not initialized to 0 at start up.
 The VMEmulator does.